UKCloud/documentation/articles/vmware/vmw-ref-virtual-hardware-v14.md

 ## When do these changes take effect?

-Currently, UKCloud has enabled these upgrades across the following regions, with the remainder follow:
+Currently, UKCloud has enabled these upgrades across the following regions (with the remainder to follow):

 - Region 1,2,7,8